aaccp/Test/README.md

 # What are the downsides of GC?

-..*If run as a single thread the GC can cause the program to stop while the GC is running
+* If run as a single thread the GC can cause the program to stop while the GC is running

 # In few words what can you say about the heap space?